We explain all you need to know about healthcare in Austria, including an overview of the healthcare system, health insurance, costs, and more.

 Private healthcare in Austria is available for those who either cannot or would rather not use public healthcare.
 Generally, private healthcare means no waiting times, wider physician choice, and the choice of public or private clinics and hospitals.
 Although the quality of care does not vary hugely, the comfort of care might.

-For example, with private insurance, you can ensure that, if you are admitted to a hospital, that you have a private or a double room, instead of sharing a room with several other people.
+For example, with private insurance, you can ensure that you have a private or a double hospital room, instead of sharing a room with several other people.
 Most people who have private insurance use it as a supplement to public insurance.

 Private health insurance providers